PATH-Global-Health/PATHtools/README.md

 <!-- badges: end -->

 The goal of `PATHtools` is to provide a common set of miscellanous R functions and assets that could be used by any R-based analytical work.
-This will allow us to share common resources, which will prevent duplicate code and version-control issues.
+This will allow us to share common resources, which will prevent duplicate coding and version-control issues.

 This is a **public repository**, which means that there will never be private or protected data and/or code contained within this package.